KonradKaralus/ESP32-MIDI/esp-front-egui/GUI.md

 >[!IMPORTANT]
-> Be sure to enter your ESP's BT address in 'main.rs'
+> Be sure to enter your ESP's BT address in """main.rs"""

 ## Command Syntax
 - Footswitch and single MIDI command: PCvalue or CCvalue, i.e. PC120 or CC1